-In addition, the following guides list many web sites are resources you may find useful: The Federal Return of Title IV funds formula (also referred in this section as R2T4) dictates the amount of Federal Title IV aid that must be returned to the federal government or the lending institution by THE TEMPLE: A Paul Mitchell Partner School and/or the future professional.
+The Federal Return of Title IV funds formula (also referred in this section as R2T4) dictates the amount of Federal Title IV aid that must be returned to the federal government or the lending institution by THE TEMPLE Annapolis: A Paul Mitchell Partner School and/or the future professional.
 This policy applies to future professionals who complete 60% or less of the enrollment period (i.e., 900 clock hours) for which they received Federal Title IV aid.
 For Future Professionals that withdraw AFTER the 60% mark during the enrollment period, this policy is used to determine any Post Drop Disbursement if the future professional is eligible.
-The term "Title IV aid" refers to the following Federal financial aid programs: Unsubsidized Federal Stafford loans, Subsidized Federal Stafford loans, Federal Pell Grants, and Federal SEOG (Supplemental Educational Opportunity Grant).
+The term "Title IV aid" refers to the following Federal financial aid programs: Unsubsidized Federal Stafford loans, Subsidized Federal Stafford loans, Federal Perkins loans, Federal PLUS (Parent) loans, Federal Pell Grants, and Federal SEOG (Supplemental Educational Opportunity Grant).

-To conform to the policy, THE TEMPLE: A Paul Mitchell Partner School must determine the future professional's withdrawal date.
+To conform to the policy, THE TEMPLE Annapolis: A Paul Mitchell Partner School must determine the future professional's withdrawal date.
 The withdrawal date is defined as: